30705 Idaios: Naming

-This minor planet was named from Greek mythology after king Priam's herald Idaios, who tells him that Paris and Menelaus want to start a duel.
-Idaios is the younger son of Dares a priest of the god Hephaestus, who helped Idaios to escaped Diomedes as he did not want his priest to lose both his sons.
-The official naming citation was published by the Minor Planet Center on 18 March 2003 (M.P.C.
+This minor planet was named after King Priam's herald Idaios from Greek mythology, who tells him that Paris and Menelaus want to start a duel.
+Idaios is the younger son of Dares a priest of the god Hephaestus, who helped Idaios escape Diomedes as he did not want his priest to lose both his sons.
+The Minor Planet Center published the official naming citation on 18 March 2003 (M.P.C.
 48160).

 Physical characteristics

 In the SDSS-based taxonomy, Idaios is a dark D-type asteroid, the most common type among the Jupiter trojans.

 Rotation period

-In September 2013, a first rotational lightcurve of Idaios was obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
+In September 2013, the first rotational lightcurve of Idaios was obtained from photometric observations in the R-band by astronomers at the Palomar Transient Factory in California.
 Lightcurve analysis gave a rotation period of 15.733 hours with a brightness amplitude of 0.22 magnitude (U=2).

-Between 2013 and 2017, three additional period determinations were made by Robert Stephens at the Center for Solar System Studies, with the best-rated lightcurve from 2014 showing a more refined period 15.736±0.001 hours and an amplitude of 0.22 magnitude (U=3).
+Between 2013 and 2017, three additional period Robert Stephens made determinations at the Center for Solar System Studies, with the best-rated lightcurve from 2014 showing a more refined period 15.736±0.001 hours and an amplitude of 0.22 magnitude (U=3).